Entries

 Constraining Depth

-A structured collection will not have a maximum depth by default, allowing you to nest entries as deep as you like.
+A structured collection will not have a maximum depth unless you set one, allowing you to nest entries as deep as you like.
 Set the max_depth

 option to limit this behavior.
 Setting max_depth: 1

-will replace the page tree UI with a flat, table-based UI.
+will replace the tree UI with a flat, table-based UI.

 Routing